Joseph-Hansel/python-minesweeper/README.md

 ## Overview; About the Project.

 MiniSweeper is a simplified version of the classic Minesweeper game.
-The goal is to create a functional and engaging game that can be played in a web browser.
+The goal is to create a functional and engaging game that can be played from the command line.

 ### MVP Features:

 1. **Game Board**: A grid-based game board with randomly placed mines.
-2. **Gameplay**: Players can click on cells to reveal their contents.
+2. **Gameplay**: Players can select cells to reveal their contents.
 If a cell contains a mine, the game is over.
 3. **Win Condition**: The game is won when all non-mine cells are revealed.

 ### User Interface